 What is the international date line?

 A new day has to start somewhere first, right?
 And that's what the international date line does for us.
-The line is an artificial boundary set up in 1884 to separate two consecutive calendar dates, according to the National Oceanic and Atmospheric Administration.

 It follows a 180-degree longitude line (those run north-south across the globe vs. latitude lines that run east-west).

 As NOAA explains: "When you cross the date line, you become a time traveler of sorts!
 Cross to the west and it's one day later; cross back and you've 'gone back in time.' "

 The line is drawn North Pole to South Pole, but it's not a smooth, even line.
 It twists and turns around political borders such as far eastern Russia and Alaska's Aleutian Islands -- and islands farther south in the Pacific.